-0003333333333304000 2 031611 THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ITEMS 1 THRU 5, AND "1 YEAR" ON PROPOSAL 6.
+0003333333333334000 2 031611 THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ITEMS 1 THRU 6.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠ In their discretion, the proxies are authorized to vote for the election of such substitute nominee(s) for directors as such proxies may select in the event that any nominee(s) named above become unable to serve, and on such other matters as may properly come before the meeting or any adjournments or postponements thereof.
-1. ELECTION OF EIGHT DIRECTORS.
-FOR AGAINST ABSTAIN A. Thomas Bender Michael H. Kalkstein THIS PROXY WILL REVOKE ALL PRIOR PROXIES SIGNED BY YOU.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠ In their discretion, the proxies are authorized to vote for the election of such substitute 1.
+ELECTION OF EIGHT DIRECTORS.
+ABSTAIN nominee(s) for directors as such proxies may select in the event that any nominee(s) named above become unable to serve, and on such other matters as may properly come before the meeting or any adjournments or postponements thereof.
+A. Thomas Bender Michael H. Kalkstein THIS PROXY WILL REVOKE ALL PRIOR PROXIES SIGNED BY YOU.
 Jody S. Lindell Donald Press Steven Rosenberg Allan E. Rubenstein, M.D.
 Robert S. Weiss Stanley Zinberg, M.D.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
 2. Ratification of the appointment of KPMG LLP as the independent registered public accounting firm for The Cooper Companies, Inc. for the fiscal year ending October 31, 2011; 3.
 Approval of the amendment and restatement of the 2007 Long-Term Incentive Plan to add 1,530,000 shares to the total shares reserved for grant; 4.
 Approval of the amendment and restatement of the 2006 Directors' Plan to add 300,000 shares to the total shares reserved for grant; 5.
 An advisory vote on the compensation of our named executive officers as presented in this Proxy Statement; 6.
 An advisory vote on the frequency with which executive compensation will be subject to a stockholder advisory vote; and 1 Year 2 Years 3 Years ABSTAIN 7.
-The transaction of any other business that my pany adjournment or postponements thereof. oroperly come b efore the meeting or Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When share ture of Stockholder executor admi Date: ttornev trustee or guardian, please sign in partnership name by authorized person.
+The transaction of any other business that my any adjournment or postponements thereof. properly come b efore the meeting or Signature of Stockholder Date: Signat ture of Stockholder Date:

-The signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If the signer is a partnership, please sign in partnership name by authorized person.
+Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.